Our Safeguarding Commitment

 - A child’s health or development is protected

 - Children grow up with safe and effective care

 - Action is taken to ensure the best outcomes for all children

 Safeguarding is the action we take to promote the welfare of children in our care and to protect them from harm.

 This is very important to Horizon Primary Academy!

 Keeping children safe is the responsibility of the whole school community, this means even those visiting the school have a responsibility to report instances of actual or suspected abuse or neglect to the Designated Safeguarding Leads (DSL’s).

-The Designated Safeguarding Leads in this setting are: Mr David Moss (Mon-Fri), Mrs Emma Wright (Mon-Thurs) and Miss Debbie Stoner (Mon-Fri)
+The Designated Safeguarding Leads in this setting are: Mrs Emma Wright, Mr David Moss, Mrs Laura Glassock and Mr Robert Steele.

 The DSL’s take lead responsibility for safeguarding and children protection (this includes online safety) and are available to provide advice and support to other staff on child welfare and child protection matters.
 DSL’s take part in strategy discussions, interagency meetings, Core Groups and Child Protection Conferences and contribute to the assessment of children by providing reports, making referrals and attending meetings.

 Information from parents about possible child abuse cannot be kept confidential.
 Information and records about children will be given only to those people who need it to keep a child safe and will be kept strictly confidential by them.